 We will broaden your repertoire of techniques, helping you to feel energy and work with it more precisely.
 You will be diagnosing and giving advice to clients, which will enhance and focus your treatments.

-By the end of the year you will have learned the location and usage of all the acupuncture points that we teach.
+By the end of the year you will have learned the location and usage of all the Acupressure points that we teach.

 Besides consolidating and extending the knowledge gained in the first year, we add the following topics: